wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * SL = Service Letter
 * Satcom = Satellite communications system
 * SDU = Satellite data unit
+* Secondary radar or secondary surveillance radar - sends out a signal to compatible aircraft, which then return a signal of their own with information about a flight, such as speed, altitude, heading, and registration.
 * SELCAL = Selective Calling system (used primarily with HF)
 * Service ceiling = The altitude above sea level beyond which an airplane can no longer climb more than 30 m(100 ft) per minute
 * Servo Tab = moves control surface using aerodynamic force
 * Servo = device that moves an actuator
+* Short Field - a runway that is shorter than usual and requires aircraft to minimize the amount of runway used when taking off or landing, thus posing a challenge for inexperienced pilots.
 * SHP = Shaft horsepower. (refers to turbine engines.)
+* SIC = Second in command - the designated individual to take over flight operations in case the PIC is not able to keep in operation.
+* SID = Standard Instrument Departure route - a published instrument flight rule (IFR) routing that pilots use directly after takeoff.
+* Sideslip - aircraft movement that typically aligns with the lateral force of the wind and results in a sideways flow.
 * Silver Crown = Trade name owned by King Radio
 * Simplex = Single frequency for both transmitting and recieving in communications; generally implies a push-to-talk function and verbal procedures
+* Skid - The sliding and outward pivoting movement of the aircraft that occurs as a result of a shallow turn.
 * Slaved compass = North-seeking gyro-stabilized compass system.
-Technically superior to DG
+Technically superior to DG.
-* slip = A way to lose altitude in a hurry (on purpose), or slide into a final approach during a heavy wind.
+* Slip = The sliding and inward pivoting movement of the aircraft that occurs as a result of a steep turn.
+A way to lose altitude in a hurry (on purpose), or slide into a final approach during a heavy wind.
 The technique is to put nearly full rudder in one direction, and then bank in the opposite.
-This keeps the plane almost level, except pointing to one side
+This keeps the plane almost level while pointing to one side.
+* Slot - A period of 15 minutes which is provided by ATC in order to limit the amount of aircraft using a certain airspace.
 * SMOH = Since major overhaul
 * SMPI = Time Since Major Periodic Inspection
 * SN = Serial Number
+* <a href="https://www.aeroclass.org/soft-field-landing/" target="_blank" rel="noreferrer noopener">Soft Field</a> - An unpaved runway, typically requiring the aircraft to land on grass or dirt.
 * Spar = A principal section of the wing structure of an airplane, going from tip to tip
 * Sperry = Avionics mfgr
 * SPOH = Since prop overhaul
-* Squawk = A 4-digit (actually 4-octal-digit -&gt; 12-bit) number which is set into a transponder by the pilot to identify the aircraft to air traffic controllers
+* Squawk - A unique four-digit  (actually 4-octal-digit -&gt; 12-bit) transponder number given to an aircraft by ATC to allow for simple identification of an aircraft in a given region.
+There are a few significant <a href="https://www.aeroclass.org/squawk-7500-how-to-deal-with-hijacking/" target="_blank" rel="noreferrer noopener">squawk codes</a>, which immediately get the attention of air traffic control.
+These are 7500: Hijack; 7600: Radio Failure; 7700: General Emergency.
 * Squitter = The transmission of a specified reply format at a minimum rate without the need to be interrogated (transponders)
 * SSB = Single sideband.
 A highly efficient form of radio transmission wherein information is carried on a sideband instead of the center carrier in order to gain range performance; usually used in HF communication transceivers
 * SSCVR = Solid state cockpit voice recorder
+* Standard Rate Turn - A turn that an aircraft makes at a rate of 3°/second or a 360° turn in two minutes.
-* Stall = The point at which wings fail to generate enough lift to keep the plane stable
+* Stall = The point at which wings fail to generate enough lift to keep the plane stable.
+The condition affecting an aircraft when the angle of attack exceeds the aircraft limits so the air no longer flows easily over the airfoil, thus resulting in reduced lift.
+* STAR = Standard arrival route - a published instrument flight rule (IFR) routing that pilots use prior to transitioning to their chosen approach and landing profile.
 * Starboard = Nautical usage adopted in aviation.
 The right side, as determined by an observer in the vehicle, when vehicle and observer are right side up, and observer is looking “forward” (in the normal direction of travel of the vessel or vehicle)
 * STC = (1) Supplemental Type Certificate.
 (2) Sensitivity-time compensation.
 In weather radar, a technique and circuit for calibrating a display
 * STOL = Short takeoff and landing ability
+* Straight-and-Level Flight = Flying at a consistent heading and altitude.
 * sumps = Points underneath each fuel tank to test for contamination like water or other debris
 * Supercharged = Method for increasing engine power
 * Synchro = Any device capable of converting mechanical position into an analog electronic signal